ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-happytime-murders-giveaway.markdown

   \ is a fun comedy set in the underbelly of Los Angeles where puppets and humans\
   \ coexist.
 Two clashing detectives with a shared secret, one human and one puppet,\
   \ are forced to work together again to solve the brutal murders of the former cast\
-  \ of a beloved classic puppet television show.</p>\r\n<p>The Happytime Murders is\
+  \ of a beloved classic puppet television show.</p>\n<p>The Happytime Murders is\
   \ directed and produced by Brian Henson (The Muppet Christmas Carol) and features\
   \ an all-star comedy cast including Melissa McCarthy (The Boss, Spy, Bridesmaids),\
   \ Maya Rudolph (Bridesmaids), Joel McHale (TV’s Community), and Elizabeth Banks\
-  \ (The Hunger Games).</p>"
+  \ (The Hunger Games).</p>\n"
-section2-content: "Detective Phil Philips is a down-on-his-luck puppet who used to\
+section2-content: "<p>Detective Phil Philips is a down-on-his-luck puppet who used\
-  \ work in the Los Angeles Police Department.
-When two puppets from an old TV show\
+  \ to work in the Los Angeles Police Department.
+When two puppets from an old TV\
-  \ wind up dead, Phil suspects something is afoot and returns to the LAPD as a consultant.\
+  \ show wind up dead, Phil suspects something is afoot and returns to the LAPD as\
-  \ Reunited with his former human police partner, Connie Edwards, the squabbling\
+  \ a consultant.
+Reunited with his former human police partner, Connie Edwards, the\
-  \ twosome soon find themselves in a race against time to save former cast members\
+  \ squabbling twosome soon find themselves in a race against time to save former\
-  \ before the killer strikes again."
+  \ cast members before the killer strikes again.</p>\n"
 section3-content: "<p>This amazing DVD includes exclusive bonus features for you to\
   \ get stuck into!
 We are giving away 6 copies of this fun comedy The Happytime Murders\
-  \ to 6 lucky NME AAA members PLUS 1 amazing DVD player to 1 of them!</p>\r\n<p>Enter\
+  \ to 6 lucky NME AAA members PLUS 1 amazing DVD player to 1 of them!</p>\n<p>Enter\
   \ the form below for a chance to win and get ready to have the best night in watching\
   \ this outrageous comedy!
-Good luck!</p>"
+Good luck!</p>\n"
 entry-title: "Win The Happytime Murders on DVD & a DVD player to watch it!"
-entry-content: "Enter the draw to win The Happytime Murders on DVD & a DVD player\
+entry-content: "<p>Enter the draw to win The Happytime Murders on DVD &amp; a DVD\
-  \ to watch it by completing the form below before 23:59 on 19th of January 2019."
+  \ player to watch it by completing the form below before 23:59 on 19th of January\
+  \ 2019.</p>\n"
 has-winner: false
 prize-description: "6 winners win The Happytime Murders on DVD & one of the 6 winners\
   \ win a  DVD player to watch it.\r\nDVD player (TBA)."